 Additional Costs for Compliance and Corrective Action

-In addition to fines and penalties, you may also face additional costs for compliance and corrective action if your project is not up to code.
-This may include making changes to the design, materials, or construction methods to comply with regulations.
+In addition to fines and penalties, you may face additional costs for compliance and corrective action if your project is not up to code.
+This may include changing the design, materials, or construction methods to comply with regulations.

 FAQs About Do I Need A Permit to Pave My Driveway